abb-iss/ophelib/DEMO.md

 # Demo
-There is a small hello world demo program which shows basic usage.
+There is a small "hello world" demo program, which shows basic usage.
-The source code of the demo program is located in
+The source code of the demo program is in the following file:

 ```
 demo/src/hello_world.cpp
 ```

-The demo program is built during the manual build of OPHELib, as described in [BUILD.md](BUILD.md#-Building-manually-in-local-workspace).
-Note that the demo program does not come in the release file created during the Docker build.
+The demo program is built during the manual build of `OPHELib`, as described in [BUILD.md](BUILD.md#-Building-manually-in-local-workspace).
+Note that the demo program does not come with the release file created during the Docker build.

 After the build, the binary of the demo program is located both in `demo/hello_world` and in `bin/hello_world`.
-The program requires that the provided text file `rand.txt` is in the same folder as the binary.
+The program requires that the provided text file `rand.txt` be in the same folder as the binary.

-To run the demo program, enter its folder and execute:
+To run the demo program, navigate to the folder that contains it and execute:

 ```
 ./hello_world